Dan Knodl

-Dan Knodl (December 14, 1958) is an American politician, currently serving as a member of the Wisconsin State Assembly.
+Daniel Raymond Knodl (born December 14, 1958) is an American Republican politician from Washington County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 24th Assembly district since January 2025.
+Knodl previously represented this district from January 2009 until May 2023, when he was elected to the Wisconsin Senate in a 2023 special election to represent the 8th State Senate district.

 Early life and education

-Born in Milwaukee, Knodl was raised in Menomonee Falls, Wisconsin and graduated from Menomonee Falls East High School in 1977.
+Born in Milwaukee, Knodl was raised in Menomonee Falls, Wisconsin, and graduated from Menomonee Falls East High School in 1977.
 He briefly attended the University of Wisconsin–Madison.

 Career

-Knodl was elected to the Wisconsin State Assembly in 2008.
-He previously served on the Washington County Board of Supervisors.
+Knodl was first elected to the Washington County board of supervisors in 2006.
+Two years later, he won his first term in the Wisconsin State Assembly, running in the 24th Assembly district.
+He went on to win re-election seven times in this district.

-On January 5, 2021, Knodl and 14 other Wisconsin lawmakers signed a letter to then-Vice President Mike Pence asking him to delay certification of the 2020 United States presidential election.
-In the letter, they claimed, falsely, "The 2020 election witnessed an unprecedented and admitted defiance of state law and procedural irregularities raising questions about the validity of hundreds of thousands of ballots."
+On January 5, 2021, Knodl and 14 other Wisconsin lawmakers signed a letter to Vice President Mike Pence asking him to delay certification of the 2020 United States presidential election.
+In the letter, they claimed that "The 2020 election witnessed an unprecedented and admitted defiance of state law and procedural irregularities raising questions about the validity of hundreds of thousands of ballots."

 On December 2, 2022, Knodl announced that he was running in the special election for the 8th state senate district after incumbent Alberta Darling resigned.
 On February 21, 2023, Knodl beat Janel Brandtjen and Van Mobley in the Republican primary race.
-He will face Democrat Jodi Habush Sinynkin on the 4th of April.
+He defeated Democrat Jodi Habush Sinykin on April 4.
+Knodl was sworn in as a state senator on May 3, 2023.

+A year after his election, however, the 2024 redistricting act re-drew the 8th Senate district so that Knodl and fellow senator Duey Stroebel were contained in one district.
+He announced he would not seek re-election to the Senate, and instead opted to run for his old seat in the 24th Assembly district.